awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 There is no limit on the number of values in a set, as long as the item containing the values fits within the DynamoDB item size limit \(400 KB\)\.

 Each value within a set must be unique\.
 The order of the values within a set is not preserved\.
 Therefore, your applications must not rely on any particular order of elements within the set\.
-Finally, DynamoDB does not support empty sets\.
+DynamoDB does not support empty sets, however, empty string and binary values are allowed within a set\.

 The following example shows a string set, a number set, and a binary set: